-Our exhibition proposal for Gasometer GmbH was selected for installation inside their 110m high gasometer – Europe’s tallest.
+Our exhibition concept for Gasometer GmbH was selected for installation inside their 110m high gasometer – Europe’s tallest.

 Providing healthy drinkable water to everyone, both in industrialised and developing countries is a phenomenal challenge for mankind in the 21st century.

 In most places throughout the world, water is carried in plastic bottles or jars.
 It does not come out of a tap.
 Safe, potable water is the gold of the 21st century.

 We sought to communicate the purity of water, expressed through the phase states of water – ice, water and steam – to convey its beauty, preciousness and sounds – an immersive sensory experience.

 Our original intention was for visitors to enter the first of many corridors within an illuminated carved cylindrical block of ‘Blue Gold’ ice symbolising the polar ice caps experience.
 This was eventually rejected because the melt rate was a bit too quick to last the three months of the exhibition (ironic given the state of the Arctic today).
 This idea was ‘flipped’ and visitors entered through a desert setting – the absence of water.
 Nearly a thousand tons of fine, dry sand formed a thick undulating floor covering.
 Within the sand were a range of objects to be discovered as well as objects upon it – all associated with water, including a water cannon.